Manuel Antonio Hotels, Resorts, and Tours

 The area offers a plethora of activities – walking the park’s easy trails, white-water rafting, ocean cruising, zip lines, ocean and mangrove kayaking, sunset cruises and big-game fishing, to name but a few – this is one of the lushest places in Costa Rica, with spectacular fringed by thickly forested hills home to; squirrel, white-faced, and howler monkeys, three-toed sloths, and other wildlife.

 Quepos is well known by sport fishing enthusiasts.
-The blue water off this coast provides exceptional challenge and excitement for seasoned, as well as occasional, anglers.
-International bill fishing tournaments in these waters routinely tie and break world records.
+The blue waters off this coast provide exceptional challenge and excitement for seasoned, as well as occasional, anglers.
+International bill fishing tournaments held here routinely tie and break world records.
 Manuel Antonio .
 The hilly evergreen forest provides natural shade from the tropical sun and lines two gorgeous white sand beaches sloping to the gentle surf.
 Several trails lead through dense jungle growth to hidden sandy coves and magnificent lookouts over the ocean and beaches.